What is silkscreen?

 We are open Monday to Friday for open access.

 There are classes on Tuesday and Wednesday evenings.
 A one day class on the first Saturday of every month and a two day, weekend class on the last weekend of every month.

 10.30am-1.30pm / 2pm-5pm.
 Please call to book evening sessions.

 Can I buy materials?

-Yes , we sell a variety of papers and printmaking sundries, inks , tapes etc. We are an agent for Handprinted.net and sell a range of screenprinting inks and dyes for both paper and fabric.
+Yes , we sell a variety of papers and printmaking sundries, inks and tapes etc.